HariniJeyashree/google-trends-data-science-skill-demand/README.md

 - Learning demand often precedes hiring interest
 - Indicates a shift toward skill-first hiring

+## Why This Project Matters

+Rather than focusing only on job titles, this analysis highlights how skill demand (AI tools, ML learning) evolves relative to hiring interest.
+Such signals can help organizations, educators, and job seekers anticipate market shifts earlier.

 ## Limitations
 - Google Trends data is sampled and normalized
 - Search interest does not equal hiring volume